Let’s Shut Down the Authoritarian Machine

 “Trump’s ultra-nationalism, racism, policies aimed at social cleansing,

-with some of the world’s most heinous dictators and his
+his love affair with some of the world’s most heinous dictators and his

 hatred of democracy echo a period in history when the unimaginable